-The study sought to determine whether a shorter, five-day course of remdesivir would achieve similar efficacy results as the 10-day treatment regimen used in multiple ongoing studies of remdesivir, the company said.
+The company said that the company sought to determine whether a shorter, five-day course of remdesivir would achieve similar efficacy results as the 10-day treatment regimen used in multiple ongoing studies of remdesivir.

 “These data are encouraging as they indicate that patients who received a shorter, 5-day course of remdesivir experienced similar clinical improvement as patients who received a 10-day treatment course,” said Aruna Subramanian, MD, Clinical Professor of Medicine, Chief, Immunocompromised Host Infectious Diseases, Stanford University School of Medicine, and one of the lead investigators of the study.

 “While additional data are still needed, these results help to bring a clearer understanding of how treatment with remdesivir may be optimised, if proven safe and effective,” Subramanian said.

 The company said it will share additional remdesivir data from the company’s open-label Phase three SIMPLE trial in patients with severe COVID-19 disease shortly.

 Dr. Anthony Fauci, a key member of the White House coronavirus task force, told Trump reporters at a media briefing that Gilead results from the remdesivir clinical trial for treating the disease showed “quite good news”.